entur/gha-security/README-code-scan.md

 Pull request notifications will comment on current pull request after a scan, and are by default enabled.
 To configure pull request notifications see [Code Scan config](#code-scan-config) section.

-### Known issues
-* Notifications will always be sent out when an alert with severity matching or higher than threshold exists.
-    * You can skip notifications step by adding `[skip-notifications]` in current commit message.

 ## Code Scan config